spcourse/python/en/style/10 Style Guide.md

 two levels.
 It is not always this straight forward, but it is rarely necessary to have very deeply nested code.

+#### Example 4

+Always write all your functions first, followed by the code that uses them at the bottom of the file.
+This approach enhances readability and allows readers to easily locate and understand the functional components of your code.

+Bad implementation:

+    number = int(input('Enter a number: '))

+    def add_ten(n):
+        return n + 10

+    print(add_ten(number))

+    number = int(input('Enter another number: '))
+    print(add_ten(number))

+Good implementation:

+    def add_ten(n):
+        return n + 10

+    number = int(input('Enter a number: '))
+    print(add_ten(number))

+    number = int(input('Enter another number: '))
+    print(add_ten(number))

+This practice is particularly crucial for larger files with multiple functions.
+By defining all functions at the top, your script remains logically organized, making it easier to understand each function's purpose and functionality.
+The execution code goes at the bottom, ensuring a clear separation between function definitions and their usage.

 #### Rule of thumb

 This is by no means an exhaustive list of examples, and it would be impossible to